Package 'PEcAn.MA'

 iterations

-the number of iterations for the mcmc analysis
+(integer) Number of sampler iterations for MCMC analysis

 random